-Refund on Contributions Receivable
+Refund on Donor-Restricted Contributions

-During the years ended June 30, 2017 and 2016, the Foundation recognized refunds of \$293,828 and \$1,458,163, respectively, related to gifts received from donors in prior years for specific projects.
-When donors were originally approached about giving to the Foundation to support these projects, an estimated total cost of the project was determined and the donors agreed to fund the total cost.
-In the years ended June 30, 2017 and 2016, the projects were completed and, due to cost savings recognized by the Foundation in fulfilling the donor's intent, the total gift amount originally recorded was not needed.
-In accordance with donor requests the excess funds received were returned to the donor or the outstanding receivable was cancelled and a corresponding loss was recognized.
+During the years ended June 30, 2018 and 2017, the Foundation recognized refunds of \$219,371 and \$293,828, respectively, related to gifts received from donors in prior years for specific projects.
+When donors originally contributed to support these projects, the total cost of each project was estimated and the donors agreed to fully fund these amounts.
+In the years ended June 30, 2018 and 2017, the projects were completed and, due to cost savings recognized by the Foundation in fulfilling the donor's intent, the total gift amount originally provided by the donor was not needed.
+In accordance with donor requests, the excess funds received were returned to the donor or the outstanding receivable was cancelled and a corresponding loss was recognized.